 Grapevine Red Blotch-associated Virus (GRBaV) is a newly identified vineyard pathogen causing vine damage similar to other Grape Leafroll Diseases (GLD).
-Initial laboratory evidence implicated leafhoppers as potential vectors, and there were mixed reports of vector-borne movement in commercial vineyards.
-A more recent study has shown that a membracid, the three-cornered alfalfa hopper (Spissistilus festinus) (TCAH) can indeed transmit GRBaV (Bahder et al. 2016), our goals were to (a) test potential vectors commonly found in vineyards (leafhoppers, mealybugs etc.), (b) identify additional, novel candidate insect vectors, (c) test non-crop plants outside of vineyards as potential reservoirs of the virus, (d) document spread of GRBaV in commercial vineyards and (e) quantify virus titre levels throughout the grape vine over the course of the growing season.
-This work must be completed to develop a control program for "Red Blotch" and provide accurate information on the epidemiology of this newly reported pathogen, its insect vectors and non-crop hosts.
-To date, we have conducted laboratory transmission experiments with leafhoppers (E. elegantula, E. variabilis, E. ziczac), grape whitefly (Trialeurodes vittatas), mealybugs (Planococcus ficus and Pseudococcus maritimus), blue-green sharpshooter (Graphocephala atropunctata), and foliar form grape phylloxera (Daktulosphaira vitifoliae) - but we have not shown any of these insects move the pathogen from an infected to a clean plant under laboratory conditions.
+Initial laboratory evidence implicated a common leafhopper as a potential vector of GRBaV.
+However, a recent study has shown that a membracid, the threecornered alfalfa hopper (Spissistilus festinus) (TCAH) can indeed transmit GRBaV.
+Our goals were to (a) test potential vectors commonly found in vineyards (leafhoppers, mealybugs etc.), (b) identify additional, novel candidate insect vectors, (c) test non-crop plants outside of vineyards as potential reservoirs of the virus, (d) document spread of GRBaV in commercial vineyards and (e) quantify virus titre levels throughout the grape vine over the course of the growing season.
+This work was undertaken to develop a GRBaV control program and provide accurate information on the epidemiology of this newly reported pathogen, its insect vectors and non-crop hosts.
 Our field studies have identified wild grape (Vitis spp.) as the sole reservoir of GRBaV outside of vineyards.
-Insects that have tested positive for the virus include Colladonus coquillet, Acinopterus angustatus, Scaphytopius spp. and of course TCAH, the only known vector identified to date.
-Results to address additional project objectives are in progress, as many collected samples still need to be tested in the laboratory.
-The key findings from this project to date are that none of the common vineyard pests have been shown to transmit this virus, which appears to be limited to Vitis plants.
-As such, rapid spread of this virus by an insect in commercial vineyards seems unlikely, although it is possible (e.g. TCAH) and more data is needed on the seasonal ecology of TCAH in vinevards.
+Insects that have tested positive for the virus include E. elegantula, Colladonus coquillet, Acinopterus angustatus, Scaphytopius spp. and of course TCAH.
+We conducted laboratory transmission experiments with leafhoppers (Erythroneura elegantula, E. variabilis, E. ziczac), grape whitefly (Trialeurodes vittatas), mealybugs (Planococcus ficus and Pseudococcus maritimus), blue-green sharpshooter (Graphocephala atropunctata), and foliar form grape phylloxera (Daktulosphaira vitifoliae) - none of which moved the pathogen from an infected plant or plant material to a clean plant.
+The key findings from this project to date are that none of the common, abundant insects tested have been shown to transmit this virus, and the virus appears to be limited to plants in the genus Vitis.
+As such, rapid spread of this virus by an insect in commercial vineyards seems unlikely, and current movement is dependent on pathogen and TCAH abundance in or near vineyards.
+Additional results are yet to come, as many samples still need to be tested in the laboratory.